Video mode initialization and transition to protected mode

 ((type *)__get_heap(sizeof(type),__alignof__(type),(n)))

-• __alignof__(type) specifies how variables of this type are to be aligned
+• Specifies how variables of this type are to be aligned

-• n specifies how many items to allocate
+• How many items specified by the first parameter to allocate

 The implementation of __get_heap is: